wwww-sudo/TRACE/README.md

 # Running the Experiment
 1.Enable or disable defense
 Open automated_run.py and set the ENABLE_TRACE variable:

-Enable TRACE Defense : ENABLE_TRACE = True
+Enable TRACE Defense : ENABLE_TRACE = True.

 Disable Defense : ENABLE_TRACE = False

 2.Run the experiment
-From the project root directory : python3 automated_run.py
+From the project root directory :

+python3 automated_run.py

 This will:
 Start GDB with or without the TRACE defense based on ENABLE_TRACE